 Cross-sector collaboration

-Propertymark is also part of a cross-sector group including NRLA, Shelter, Crisis, Generation Rent, Citizens Advice, Step Change, Nationwide, The Big Issue, Money Advice Trust and Joseph Roundtree Foundation calling for more action and working to find solutions to support renters.
+We are part of a cross-sector group including NRLA, Shelter, Crisis, Generation Rent, Citizens Advice, Step Change, Nationwide, The Big Issue, Money Advice Trust and Joseph Roundtree Foundation calling for more action and working to find solutions to support renters.